noracami/othello/README.md

 # README

 This is a simple project implementing a game room with a game of Othello (Reversi) in it.
-The project is created to practice with the gem [noticed](https://github.com/excid3/noticed).

 ## TechStack

 - Ruby 3.3.0
 - Rails 7.1.0
-- noticed (the project purpose)
 - PostgreSQL
 - Redis (for ActionCable)

 ## Milestones

-- [ ] v1 poc for integration with noticed gem
+- [ ] v1 use ActionCable for real-time updates
-  - [ ] can notify the player in real-time
+  - [ ] Test if 2 clients can see the same message at the same time
-  - [ ] the page can react to the notification in real-time
+  - [ ] Determine how client (player) interacts with the server
+    - [ ] By RESTful API
+    - [ ] By ActionCable (Websocket)
 - [ ] v2 game ends when one player surrenders
   - [ ] Create a new room
   - [ ] Enter the game